france belgium wwi history medicine trip header nst

 Wellington Quarry

-This fascinating museum has been created within a section of tunnels dug by the British Army during WWI, giving groups the opportunity to visit the underground network which played a key part in the Battle of Arras.
-Your group will descend 20 metres in a glass lift to take a guided tour.
+This fascinating museum has been created within a section of tunnels dug by the British Army during WWI.
+It gives groups on Somme school trips the opportunity to visit the underground network which played a key part in the Battle of Arras.
+Your students will descend 20 metres in a glass lift to take a guided tour.
 A great alternative to Vimy Ridge which can get booked up very early.

 Cambrai Tank Museum